jrnold/r4ds-exercise-solutions/docs/relational-data.md

 <img src="relational-data_files/figure-html/unnamed-chunk-11-1.png" width="70%" style="display: block; margin: auto;" />

-You might want to use the size or colour of the points to display the average delay for each airport.
+You might want to use the size or color of the points to display the average delay for each airport.

-2. Add the location of the origin and destination (i.e. the lat and lon) to flights.
+2. Add the location of the origin and destination (i.e. the `lat` and `lon`) to `flights`.

 ```r